format-message/format-message/packages/format-message/README.md

   id: 'welcome_name', // optional, can be generated from `default`
   default: 'Welcome, {name}!',
   // optional description gives translators more context
-  description: 'Greeting at the top of the home page, showing the current user's preferred name' }, {
+  description: 'Greeting at the top of the home page, showing the current user’s preferred name' }, {
   name: user.preferredName
 })